breadboard-ai/breadboard/seeds/breadboard/docs/quick-start/README.md

 It is more compact, but can be harder to read for those who are just starting to learn Breadboard.
 It's up to you to decide which style you prefer.

+You can see the source code from this chapter here: [examples/quick-start-3.js](./examples/quick-start-3.js).

 ## Chapter 4: Loading, saving, and visualizing boards

 Once the board is created, it can be used by the program that made it.
 But what if we want to reuse the board we made?